-- by Petra Jelinkova
+- by Lauran Morphett

-What foods can help eczema?
+What anti-inflammatory foods can help eczema?

-The most well-known probiotic rich food is yogurt which contains live cultures.
-Other common foods which are naturally high in probiotics are sourdough bread, miso soup, soft cheeses, naturally fermented pickles.
+- Probiotic-rich foods: Probiotics, including supplementation, are being considered more and more for children with eczema and allergies.
+Probiotic-rich foods can help build a strong and healthy immune system that can better withstand eczema triggers and allergies.
+The most well-known probiotic-rich food is yogurt which contains live cultures.
+Other common foods which are naturally high in probiotics are sourdough bread, miso soup, soft cheeses, and naturally fermented pickles.

-Quercetin is a natural anti-inflammatory as well as anti-histamine.
+- Foods high in quercetin: Quercetin is a natural anti-inflammatory and anti-histamine.
 Histamine is released into the body as part of an allergic reaction.
 Quercetin lessens the amount of histamine produced by the body.
-Foods which contain quercetin are broccoli, cherries, apples, blueberries, spinach and kale.
+Foods that contain quercetin include broccoli, cherries, apples, blueberries, spinach and kale.

-Vitamin C is a natural antihistamine as well as an antioxidant.
-Strawberries, rockmelon, citrus fruits, kiwi and leafy greens are high in vitamin C.
+- High Vitamin C foods: Vitamin C is a natural antihistamine and antioxidant.
+Strawberries, rock melon, citrus fruits, kiwi and leafy greens are all high in vitamin C.

 A reminder of what foods can trigger eczema…

 Food allergies are more common in children who also have eczema.
 If your child has eczema, food allergies can trigger eczema symptoms but are not the cause of eczema.

 Allergies that are common in eczema are; dairy proteins, eggs, soy products, nuts, peanuts, gluten, fish, and shellfish.